xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Stake XNF to earn native tokens
+## ♦️ Lock XNF to earn native tokens

-- Distinguishing itself from generic aggregators, Xenify takes pride in its avant-garde incentive model that empowers platform users to execute seamless swaps and embark on a rewarding journey by earning rewards every cycle based on their staked XNF.
-These rewards are distributed in the form of native chain tokens — a highly liquid asset — signaling a potentially lucrative return for users who stake XNF.
+- Distinguishing itself from generic aggregators, Xenify takes pride in its avant-garde incentive model that empowers platform users to execute seamless swaps and embark on a rewarding journey by earning rewards every cycle based on their locked XNF.
+These rewards are distributed in the form of native chain tokens — a highly liquid asset — signaling a potentially lucrative return for users who lock XNF.

 - veXNF holders play an essential role in Xenify's long-term growth, and in return reap the benefits.
-For chains where XNF has been deployed, stakers enjoy native tokens generated from swap fees across all supported EVM chains at the end of each cycle.
+For chains where XNF has been deployed, veXNF holders enjoy native tokens generated from swap fees across all supported EVM chains at the end of each cycle.
 As Xenify continues to broaden its reach, an increasing amount of swap volume is guaranteed, with users eager to benefit from a seamless swapping experience while earning XNF on every swap they make.
 Consequently, veXNF holders benefit from increased rewards!
 This equitable model establishes a virtuous cycle, guaranteeing every participant benefits in direct proportion to their engagement.

 - In addition to swap fees, veXNF holders on chains where XNF has been deployed, will also earn native tokens at the end of each cycle generated from the burn fee.
 With XNF adopting the halving model and 50% of the daily mint reserved for those burning XEN or YSL, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
-As more users burn XEN and YSL to acquire XNF, not only do veXNF holders profit from increased rewards through the burn fee, but the ecosystem benefits through an increased proliferation of XNF liquidity.
+As more users burn XEN and YSL to acquire XNF, not only do veXNF holders profit from increased rewards through the burn fee, but the ecosystem benefits through increased proliferation of XNF liquidity.
 This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem thrives through active user participation.

-- Xenify's innovative staking model enables users to stake their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of Native Chain Rewards.
-This distinctive rewards distribution model not only strengthens demand and value for XNF, but also serves as an added incentive for holders to stake their daily XNF distributions.
+- Xenify's innovative staking model enables users to lock their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of Native Chain Rewards.
+This distinctive rewards distribution model not only strengthens demand and value for XNF, but also serves as an added incentive for holders to lock their daily XNF distributions.
 This strategy has been integrated to encourage long-term engagement with the protocol, while cultivating an ever-expanding user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Costs of Swapping on Xenify

 Xenify offers a groundbreaking token swap solution that not only simplifies cross-chain transactions but also rewards its users, all the while nurturing the expansion of its ecosystem.
-Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native chain rewards to XNF stakers, and ensure the continuous development of the protocol.
+Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native chain rewards to veXNF holders, and ensure the continuous development of the protocol.

 Here's how it works: When a user initiates a token swap on Xenify, they can choose to pay an optional 0.5% swap fee.
 This fee is strategically allocated to encourage future growth and incentivise user engagement.
 On chains where XNF has been deployed, 50% of the swap fee will be utilised for the proliferation of XNF liquidity, and the remaining 50% will be distributed as rewards among veXNF holders in the form of native chain tokens.